TerminalFi/vision/README.md

-# MiniHTML Library
+# Vision Library

-The MiniHTML library provides a simple and lightweight way to generate HTML content programmatically in Python.
+The Vision library provides a simple and lightweight way to generate HTML content programmatically in Python.
 It allows you to create HTML elements, style them, and build complex HTML structures using a fluent interface.

 ## Features